pragma-/pbot/doc/Applets.md

     #!/bin/sh
     qalc "$*"

-And let's call it `qalc.sh` and put it in PBot's `modules/` directory.
+And let's call it `qalc.sh` and put it in PBot's `applets/` directory.

 Then you can use the [`load`](Admin.md#load) command:

     !load qalc qalc.sh

-Note: this is equivalent to creating a factoid and setting its `type` to `module`:
+Note: this is equivalent to creating a factoid and setting its `type` to `applet`:

     !factadd global qalc qalc.sh
-    !factset global qalc type module
+    !factset global qalc type applet

 Now you have a `qalc` calculator in PBot!

     <pragma-> !qalc 2 * 2
        <PBot> 2 * 2 = 4

-## Documentation for built-in modules
+## Documentation for built-in applets
-PBot comes with several Modules included.
+PBot comes with several Applets included.
 Here is the documentation for most of them.

 ### cc
 Code compiler (and executor).
 This command will compile and execute user-provided code in a number of languages, and then display the compiler and/or program output.